UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - Flow/look and feel, routing, timing, survey & consent.
 - Data output and usability.
-- Online specifics for optimising audio presentation, keyboard setting, media and media preloading/.
+- Online specifics for optimising audio presentation, keyboard setting, media and media preloading.

 In short: _everything(!)_ that you consider relevant to solving an actual problem with your experiment.

 Detailed descriptions:

 # 1. Choosing a template
-There are quite some variations for the Lexical Decision Experiments, read the template's specific documentation `README.md` to make an informed decision.
+There are quite a few variations for the Lexical Decision Experiments, read the template's specific documentation `README.md` to make an informed decision.

 # 2. How and where to edit templates
 Editing templates is largely self-explanatory: stimuli are edited in `stimuli.js`, global settings in `globals.js`, and instructions in `instructions.js`.
 Some hints can be found in the comments in the files themselves (comments are preceded with two forward slashes `//`).
 When changing things, make sure to frequently run the experiment again to make sure it still works (and that you haven't messed up the syntax by accidentally deleting brackets, quotes and such).